Why do we collect information about you?

 The NHS aims to provide you with the highest quality of health care.
 To do this we must keep records about you, your health and the care we have provided, or plan to provide to you.

 Our staff are trained to handle your information correctly and protect your privacy.
 We aim to maintain high standards, adopt best practice for our record keeping and regularly check and report on how we are doing.
 Your information is never collected for direct marketing purposes, and is not sold on to any other third parties.
-Your information may be processed overseas.

 Information is held for specified periods of time as set out in the Records Management Code of Practice for Health and Social Care.